 From its potentially fast turnaround to its minimal fees, here are a few perks of taking out a LightStream home improvement loan:

 - Same-day turnaround available.† You may be able to get your home improvement loan funds on the same day you apply.
 This type of quick turnaround means you can start your project on your schedule without having to wait days for your application to process.

 - Satisfaction guarantee.
-LightStream is so sure you’ll be satisfied with the loan process, it comes with a guarantee: After initiating a complaint and completing a questionnaire, you could receive $100§.
-Loans are also backed by LightStream’s Rate Beat Program, which promises to beat another lender’s APR by 0.10%.
+LightStream is so sure you'll be satisfied with the loan process, it comes with a guarantee: After initiating a complaint and completing a questionnaire, you could receive $100§.
+Loans are also backed by LightStream's Rate Beat Program, which promises to beat another lender's offer — if it qualifies.

 - Minimal fees.
 LightStream doesn't charge any origination, application or prepayment fees.
 But you may still be on the hook for late fees if you miss a payment.